Weather Forecast Now logo

 Alexis Thornton

-The winter solstice occurring December 21st signals the year's shortest day and longest night in the Northern Hemisphere, resulting from Earth's tilt exposing the region to the least direct sunlight annually.
-The date indicates the start of winter by the astronomical calendar, which delineates seasons according to equinoxes and solstices.
+The winter solstice occurring December 21st marks the year's shortest day and longest night in the Northern Hemisphere.
+This annual turning point results from Earth's axial tilt, which positions the Northern Hemisphere to receive the least direct sunlight of the entire year.
+Astronomically, the date signifies the start of winter, since seasons are defined by equinoxes and solstices rather than weather patterns.

 Precise Astronomical Event Behind Shortest Day